GHS: Hazard Communication Labelling

 1. Signal words

 a.
-A word used to indicate the relative level of severity of hazard and alert the reader to a potential hazard on the label.
+A word used to indicate the relative level of severity of a hazard and alert the reader to a potential hazard on the label.
 Signal words used in GHS are “Danger” and “Warning.”
-Danger is for the more severe hazard categories.
+The danger is for the more severe hazard categories.
 Signal words are assigned to each hazard category

 2. Hazard Statements